Improv for Business

 4) PERFORMANCE EXERCISES

 This is the section where not everyone is participating at the same time.
 Some are performing while the rest are their audience.
 A chance to put your newly honed improv skills into practice.
+This part is closer to what you might see on Whose Line Is It Anyway?

 One small group at a time (unless it’s specifically a presentation skills exercise, then you might be alone for this part) will play an improv game on the “stage area.”
 The games are designed for success, aka ease of laughs and joy.